TIDE OF ANXIETY PART 1: he battle within myself felt endless. My mind fought to control my body, my self-worth, and my perception of the world.”

 Please subscribe to my blog for updates and goodies :0)

-Hours after my rape[2], my brain was not only bruised but haemorrhaging from the massive trauma it had incurred.
+Hours after my rape[2], my brain was not only bruised but hemorrhaging from the massive trauma it had incurred.
 I was experiencing paranoia, hysteria, and confusion.
 I couldn’t wrap my head around the fact that I had just been violated in my dorm room, by someone I had thought of as a friend.
 I know now, that I was suffering from acute stress disorder (ACD), but at the time I thought I was losing my mind.

 ACD is a medical condition that develops during or shortly after a trauma.
 ACD manifests itself through behavioural changes that affect you for at least a month, after which, it develops into post-traumatic stress disorder (PTSD).
 [3]